Asset servicing in Dynamics 365 Field Service

 See basic configuration information, see this video on setting up Connected Field Service with Azure IoTCentral.

 CFS has an entity called Devices, which represent Internet-connected sensors.
 An example is a thermometer that measures temperature or a hygrometer that measures humidity.
 CFS allows you to relate the devices to customer assets in a one-to-many relationship, meaning one customer asset can have many related devices.
 For example, a single HVAC unit (customer asset) can have multiple device sensors (thermometer and hygrometer) that send readings to Azure IoT and CFS.

-From a customer asset, you can relate devices in the Connected Devices section.
+From a customer asset, you can relate devices by selecting Connect Device in the top ribbon.